-Kathy was working as a court reporter when she began praying for direction in her life.
-Soon after, she received a phone call from LSM’s president, Ed Schwartz.
+Kathy was working as a court reporter when she began praying for direction in her career.
+Soon after, she received an invitation from LSM’s president, Ed Schwartz, to come work at LSM.
 Kathy ensures that every donor is receipted and thanked.

 Kathy loves being involved with her family—her husband Denny and their adult children, Alyssa & Tyler, Paige & Jackson, and Jenna & Gavin.
 She also enjoys spending time with her church, friends and volunteering.